-for a voter as a function of the prosecutor's quality (as assessed by the voter).
-This involves aggregating the citizen's payoffs in their various roles.
-For instance, ex ante expected losses associated with being a victim, being falsely arrested, and being a taxpayer are all lower when the prosecutor's quality is high (as compared to when it is low).
+Citizens interact with the justice system in a variety of ways.
+A citizen may be a perpetrator, a victim, a witness, or someone falsely-arrested; all citizens are taxpayers and, ultimately, all are voters.
+As such, citizens periodically have the opportunity to replace the prosecutor via an election.2 In order to determine how citizen-voters make this decision, we construct an overall loss function for a voter as a function of the prosecutor's quality (as assessed by the voter).
+This involves aggregating the citizens' payoffs in their various roles.
+For instance, ex ante expected losses associated with being a victim, being falsely-arrested, and being a taxpayer are all lower when the prosecutor's quality is high (as compared to when it is low).
 On the other hand, some citizens may reap benefits from being a criminal or having an opportunity to be a witness, and these ex ante expected benefits may be higher when the prosecutor's quality is low (as compared to when it is high).
-Assuming that the majority of citizens will not be criminals, all members of this majority will have the same payoff.
+We assume that there is a strict majority of citizens who will choose not to be criminals; all members of this majority will have the same expected net loss.
 We refer to a typical member of this majority as the representative majority voter (hereafter, RMV).
-Under plausible conditions, we find that the RMV's loss is a decreasing function of the prosecutor's assessed quality.
+Under plausible conditions, we find that the RMV's expected net loss is a decreasing function of the prosecutor's assessed quality, so the RMV prefers a higher-quality prosecutor.

 A voter's assessment of the prosecutor's quality is based on the observed outcomes of criminal cases; as noted above, the likelihood of each case disposition depends on the prosecutor's quality, so the observed outcomes of a body of cases are informative to voters.
 In our model, if the assessed quality of the prosecutor is sufficiently far below the prior assessment for a replacement, then the majority (as represented by the RMV) chooses to replace the prosecutor with a challenger, in expectation of improved performance.
 We also consider the case wherein a social planner makes the retention decision.
 We show that (in comparison with the RMV) the social planner may be more willing, or less willing, to tolerate low quality, depending on the extent to which criminals' expected benefits and/or expected sanctions are included in the welfare loss function.
-To the best of our knowledge, this is the first paper to combine: individual choice to commit or refrain from a crime; the willingness of witnesses to provide relevant evidence to authorities; the reputation of the enforcement authority; and collective voter choice to retain or replace that authority.
+To the best of our knowledge, this is the first paper to combine: